- Immerse yourself in an active adventure on South Carolina's Barrier Islands

 Day 1 - Welcome to South Carolina's amazing coastline!

-Meet 9:00am at Shem Creek.
-We will have a welcome presentation followed by a trip orientation covering expedition style kayaking gear/equipment introduction as well as introductory skills development in the kayaks.
-After the orientation period we will have lunch and shuttle a short distance to our launch point.
-After launching out boats, we will journey through the salt marsh estuary on our way out to the barrier island chain.
-This is one of the most super bio-diversified ecosystems on the planet.
-Although we cannot guarantee seeing dolphins, we have spotted them on all departures to date, they are certainly not shy.
-The focus of the trip today is bio-diversity and the fragile marine ecosystems.
-We should expect to see over 25 different avian species in route to our oceanfront camp sites on Capers Island.
+The trip begins at 9:00 a.m. at Coastal Expeditions boathouse in Mount Pleasant, South Carolina (514-B Mill Street, next to the Shem Creek Bar & Grill).
+A welcome presentation is followed by a trip orientation covering expedition style kayaking.
+A gear introduction and introductory skills development in the kayaks is followed by lunch.
+Next we shuttle to our launch point and begin our paddle through a salt marsh estuary on our way to the barrier island chain.
+Discussions will focus on bio-diversity and the fragile marine ecosystems; this is one of the most super bio-diversified ecosystems on the planet.
+Although we cannot guarantee seeing dolphins, they are certainly not shy and we've spotted them on all departures to date.
+We expect to see 25+ avian species en route to our oceanfront camp sites on Capers Island.
 The beaches of these barrier islands are completely undeveloped and truly feel otherworldly.
-We will make camp and have the opportunity for naturalist guided beach exploration.
-Our communal dinner will be followed by a guided group discussion and itinerary review for the following day.
-We will enjoy the bright starry sky, far from light pollution, and listen to the crashing waves of the bold Atlantic while tucking into camp for the night.
-Lunch and Dinner included; approximately 8-10 miles of paddling today.
+We'll set up camp and then head out with our naturalist guides for some beach exploration.
+Dinner will be followed by a guided group discussion and itinerary review for the following day.
+We will enjoy the bright starry sky, far from light pollution, and listen to the crashing waves of the Atlantic while tucking into our sleeping bags for the night.

 Day 2 - Paddle to Bull Island, a wilderness area relatively unchanged by man.

-Our first full day in the Islands will begin a beautiful ocean sunrise, optional morning yoga, followed by fresh organic breakfast.
-Today we will explore the pristine Cape Romain National Wildlife Refuge.
+Begin the day with optional morning yoga, followed by a fresh, organic breakfast.
+We'll explore the pristine Cape Romain National Wildlife Refuge this morning.
 Our destination is "Bone Yard Beach" on Bull Island.
 The Bull Island experience includes both paddling and maritime forest hiking as we explore the vast stretches of beach and inland hiking trails and ponds, alligator spotting guaranteed.
 The birding should be excellent as we move through the dynamic edges between ecosystems separating the forest from the sea.
-Human history and it's integral connection to natural history will be our focus today as we experience the original landing spot of the ships that first landed here, and where they were greeted by the SeeWee Native American tribe in 1670.
-We will conclude our day by returning to our ocean front camp site on Capers Island.
-Our locally sourced cooked dinner will be followed by a guided group discussion and itinerary review for the following day.
-Once again the Atlantic Ocean will lull us to sleep under the stars.
-Breakfast, Lunch and Dinner included; approximately 8-10 miles of paddling today.
+Human history and it's integral connection to natural history will be our focus today as we experience the original landing spot of the ships that first landed here and were greeted by the SeeWee Native American tribe in the year 1670.
+We return to our campsite on Capers Island for a locally-sourced dinner, followed by a guided group discussion and itinerary review for Day 3.

 Day 3 - Explore the geology of a barrier island while circumnavigating it.

-Today we will again begin with optional sunrise yoga followed by fresh organic breakfast.
-Today we will use the kayaking skills we have learned circumnavigating the barrier island.
-Barrier island geology will be our focus as we experience the transgressional migration of the land mass itself in its slow migration towards the main land.
-While we are paddling around the islands, we will explore the intimate relationship between island, estuary and ocean.
+We again begin our morning with optional sunrise yoga, followed by a hearty breakfast.
+Barrier island geology will be our focus today, as we experience the transgressional migration of the land mass itself in its slow migration towards the main land.
+While we are paddling around the islands, we'll explore the intimate relationship between island, estuary and ocean.
 Surrounded by a diverse array of birdlife, playful dolphins, and untouched shoreline, it is easy to picture what early life was like in this warm subtropical waterway.
-Following our full day on the water we will return to our beachfront base camp for final dinner together, reflecting on the magnificently natural places we have explored.
-Breakfast, Lunch and Dinner included; approximately 8-10 miles of paddling today.
+Throughout our trip, our guides will be harvesting and teaching about the local edibles (blue crabs, oysters, plants) and we'll spend part of today gathering our dinner supplies (participation is optional).
+We'll learn and discuss how the native population made a living off the estuary environment for hundreds of years.
+We return to our beachfront base camp for dinner and overnight.

 Day 4 - Take a morning paddle before departing.

-The final day of our adventure we will enjoy another stunning sunrise over the Atlantic along with another optional morning yoga session, followed by our fresh organic breakfast.
-Our paddle today will find us immersed in the salt marsh estuary as we navigate the winding creeks between the barrier islands and the mainland.
-Today's focus is on rising water levels and current human impact on coastal ecosystems.
-We will begin to develop a more round concept of the connections we have with the inner working of the coastal environment.
-Arriving back at the main land we will be shuttled back to our original starting point.
-After a final trip wrap up we bid a fond farewell to our fellow adventurers.
-Ending time will be no later than 14:00 EST. Breakfast and Lunch included; 8-10 miles of paddling.
+Yoga, breakfast and paddling!
+We'll be immersed in a salt marsh estuary as we navigate the winding creeks between the barrier islands and the mainland.
+Today's emphasis is on rising water levels and current human impact on coastal ecosystems.
+We'll begin to develop a more rounded concept of the connections we have with the inner working of the coastal environment.
+Arriving at the mainland, we'll shuttle back to our starting point and bid a fond farewell to our fellow adventurers.
+The trip will conclude by 2:00 p.m.

 Contact REI Adventures prior to purchasing your airline ticket to confirm the trip has the minimum number of participants required to operate.

-Professional instruction and guiding; meals as noted in the daily itinerary; shuttle services; 3 nights camping accommodations; kayaks.
+Professional instruction and guiding; meals as noted in the daily itinerary; shuttle services; tents and group camping gear; camp stoves and group cooking gear; kayaks and related paddling gear.

-Transportation from your hometown to Mount Pleasant SC; insurance of any kind; alcoholic beverages; soft drinks; guide gratuities and items of a personal nature.
+Transportation from your hometown to the starting point of the trip; sleeping bags and sleeping pads; insurance of any kind; alcoholic beverages; soft drinks; optional guide gratuities; items of a personal nature.

 This trip is rated Moderate (3) as we plan to kayak 4-6 hours per day in calm to moderately rough conditions.
 To maximize your enjoyment of the trip and to avoid sore muscles, we suggest that you engage in a regular exercise regimen beginning at least three months prior to your departure.
 Most important to your enjoyment of the trip is your overall fitness level.

-Daytime temperatures are usually mid 80°F, with evening temperatures dropping to 65 - 70°.
+Daytime temperatures, depending on departure date, typically range between 70° to 80°F, with evening temperatures dropping to 50°-65°F and sometimes lower (plan for cooler temperatures on early spring departures and late fall departures).
 You may encounter cool and rainy conditions, including fog and wind.
-Rain is a possibility so adequate raingear is important.
+Rain is a possibility so adequate raingear is necessary for this trip.

 Charleston International Airport (CHS), Charleston, SC: 30 minutes